 Aren't native plants wild and messy looking?

 Any planting with native plants does tend to have a more natural look rather than a manicured appearance, but they do not need to look messy.
-You can keep a rain garden or shoreline looking neat and attractive by keeping the edges well defined.
+You can keep a rain garden looking neat and attractive by keeping the edges well defined.
 Taller plants often have a more unkempt appearance, so use shorter plants if you want your garden to have a cleaner look.
 As an owner, you will need to stay on top of weeding, especially in the first few years.
 Plants with shorter heights can also be selected to produce a more manicured look.
 Likewise using fewer species may also result in a more manicured look.
-Be sure to check out our sample planting plans below for example rain garden and shoreline designs.
+Be sure to check out our sample planting plans below for example rain garden designs.

 Will rain gardens attract or breed mosquitoes?

 No, not if properly constructed.
 Rain gardens are designed to absorb water, not to create ponds.
 Properly installed, your rain garden will not hold water long enough for mosquito larvae to complete their 7 to 12-day life cycle.
 A well-designed rain garden with mature plants will not have standing water in it after 48 hours; all the water will have soaked into the garden.
 In fact, rain gutters on homes are much more likely to produce mosquitoes than a rain garden.